Kristina01111000/Drws_site/README.md

 - DR W pic promo soften or round edges
 - add button at top that says "its free to join today"
-- add section with link to how to use google docs? he is still annoyed with how it works on mobile fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should
+- add section with link to how to use google docs? he is still annoyed with how it works on mobile -> check again after dinner, otherwise wait til next week fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should